 The offer acceptance rate measures the percentage of candidates that accept job offers.
 This metric is a helpful gauge for competitive recruiting strategies and compensation plans.
 Whether your hiring goals are specific or wide-ranging, applicants often apply only to the jobs they would be most interested in.
 By tracking this recruitment metric, you can optimise your offers to consistently ensure that your company hires the most desirable applicants.

-5. Yield ratios
+5. Yield ratios in the recruitment spac

 A yield ratio is used to gauge the number of applicants moving forward in the hiring process.
 They highlight the percentage of applicants who advance from one stage of the hiring process to the next.
 For example, if you get 30 hirable candidates, the yield ratio would be divided by how many of them came from the previous stage of the hiring process, i.e. the number of candidates who submitted applications.

 Ultimately, yield ratios show how effective your hiring procedure was.
 However, you must continuously measure them over time.
 Your hiring process will become more effective as yield ratios decline over time.